 Michael, 32, agreed.
 “Hopefully the Lord’s on our side.
 You’ll get it within six to eight months is what I’m praying,” Angela said.
 “I pray too.
 Let’s have faith and be positive and pray,” Michael said.

 Even though their wedding episode aired in September, the couple actually tied the knot on January 27, 2020.
 Judging by Angela and Michael’s eagerness, the Georgia native may have filed for his CR-1 visa as soon as she got back to the states.
 Unfortunately, as fans watched on the episode, Angela got devastating news on her wedding night and learned her elderly and sick mother, Glenda Faye Standridge, had been hospitalized in the ICU.
 Just one week later, Mrs. Standridge died on February 8, so it appears Angela may not have had time to file for Michael’s visa while caring for her mother and handing her funeral arrangements.

 After mourning the loss of her mom, Angela may have then been able to file for the visa, but due to the coronavirus pandemic, the United States Citizenship and Immigration Services (USCIS) put a hold on all visa applications and interviews.
 If Angela did file before the state was shut down in March, it’s possible that the process could have been restarted again once it opened up following the lockdown.

 But as Angela said, it could take six to eight months for the CR-1 to be approved.
-With the delays due to COVID-19, it seems their process will take a little bit longer and Michael may not be coming to the United States any time soon.
+When they returned for the tell-all, she confirmed that she had begun the process for Michael’s visa to come to the U.S., but with the delays due to COVID-19, their process will take a little bit longer and Michael may not be coming to America any time soon.
+Angela said they would, realistically, be looking at about a year before Michael can come to the United States.